 Today my destination was Višnja Gora, but a good headache made me stop early at a place I didn't recognize and so after a night's rest I set off again for a new destination.
 Unlike the other walks I have done I now follow the navigator and signs but often find myself using the old methods..read, question and observe!
 The good fortune is that there is always a nice trail in the middle of the woods and usually near a river or a cycle path.

 Arriving in Ljubljana I found a lot of tourists, I wanted to visit the caves in Postojna but with rain coming I preferred to continue, I will rest in Ljubljana.
-To get here I walked the Jakobova path which I thought was on the road but instead it is a beautiful forest path, must do!!!
-In this city I relax for four days before continuing to Croatia, there is a lot of greenery here I find it a relaxing city and all to be discovered.
+To get here I walked the Jakobova trail which I thought was on the road but instead it is a beautiful forest path, must do!!!
+In this city I relax for four days before continuing to Croatia, here there is a lot of greenery I find it a relaxing city and all to be discovered.

 In Ljubljana I met again these French guys that I met in the house of the creator of the Jakobova pot walk.
 I am only in Ljubljana but I have already met so many people, I struggle a lot with the backpack so I stop often and on these occasions I meet people who ask me questions and sometimes help me, this is what I want most from this adventure...to know, to understand, to spread, to popularize and as I often say to trust the neighbor on both sides.